Huxley Faculty Research

 - Courses in environmental toxicology and environmental chemistry.

-Assistant Professor.
+Associate Professor.
 BSc (Natural Resources Conservation), University of British Columbia; MA (Environmental Education and Communication), Royal Roads University, and PhD (Curriculum Studies in Environmental Education), University of Victoria

 Associate Professor.
 BS (liberal arts), Kansas State University; MCRP (city and regional planning), Rutgers University; PhD (geography), University of Texas, Austin